 Figure 1.
+Gutter Components

-Gutter Components ANSI/SPRI GT-1 Test Standard for Gutter Systems 4.0 Test Requirements The Gutter shall be tested to withstand wind and environmental loads due to the weight of water, ice and snow.
-4.1 Wind Load Test shall demonstrate Gutter will resist wind loads calculated per code for the project.
-4.2 Water, Ice, and Snow Load Test shall demonstrate Gutter System will resist loads of water, ice, and snow calculated per code for the project.
-4.3 Wind Resistance of Gutter Systems The Gutter System shall be tested using SPRI Test G-1 for resistance to outward (horizontal) loads and using SPRI Test G-2 for upward (vertical) loads.
+4.0 Test Requirements (See Commentary C4.0)

+The gutter shall be tested to withstand wind and environmental loads due to the weight of water, ice and snow.

+4.1 Wind Load

+Test shall demonstrate gutter will resist wind loads calculated per code for the project.

+4.2 Water, Ice, and Snow Load

+Test shall demonstrate gutter system will resist loads of water, ice, and snow calculated per code for the project.

+4.3 Wind Resistance of Gutter Systems

+The gutter system shall be tested using SPRI Test G-1 for resistance to outward (horizontal) loads and using SPRI Test G-2 for upward (vertical) loads.
 Test results shall meet or exceed design wind pressures required by the Authority Having Jurisdiction (AHJ).
+(See Commentary C4.3)

+4.4 Securement

-4.4 Securement The Gutter System shall be secured to a substrate, (e.g. Nailer) that provides resistance equal to or greater than that of the Gutter as determined by SPRI Tests G-1, G-2 and G-3.
-4.5 Labeling and Packaging Each section of a GT-1 tested Gutter System, which is 8 ft-0 in (2.4 m) or longer, shall be permanently labeled, e.g. "GT-1 tested", and packaging shall contain written documentation that identifies the components which have been tested according to the ANSI/SPRI Test Standard for Gutter Systems.
+The gutter system shall be secured to a substrate, (e.g. nailer) that provides resistance equal to or greater than that of the gutter as determined by SPRI Tests G-1, G-2 and G-3.

+4.5 Product Identification and Packaging

+GT-1 tested gutter systems, shall have identification embedded in or affixed to gutter system components 8'-0" or longer, stating the gutter system has been tested per GT-1, and packaging shall contain written documentation that identifies the components which have been tested according to the ANSI/SPRI Test Standard for gutter systems.
 Documentation, in the form of printed product literature, shall be available to the building owner or owner's representative.

-5.0 SPRI Test Method G-1 & G-2 Gutter Systems shall be tested in accordance with SPRI G-1, G-2 and G-3.
-Test G-1 measures the resistance of the Gutter System to test forces acting outwardly (away from the building.)
-Test G-2 measures the resistance of the Gutter System to test forces acting upwardly tending to lift the Gutter off the building.
-Test G-3 measures the resistance of the Gutter System to test forces acting downwardly.
-ANSI/SPRI GT-1 Test Standard for Gutter Systems 5.1 Wind Load Testing 5.1.1 Apparatus The description of the apparatus is general in nature.
-Any equipment capable of performing the test procedure within $\pm 5\%$ of measured load shall be acceptable.
-Calibration of test apparatus shall be verified annually by an independent third party.
+5.0 SPRI Test Method G-1 & G-2

+Gutter systems shall be tested in accordance with SPRI G-1, G-2 and G-3.
+Test G-1 measures the resistance of the gutter system to test forces acting outwardly (away from the building.)
+Test G-2 measures the resistance of the gutter system to test forces acting upwardly tending to lift the gutter off the building.
+Test G-3 measures the resistance of the gutter system to test forces acting upwardly tending to lift the gutter off the building.
+Test G-3 measures the resistance of the gutter system to test forces acting downwardly.

+5.1 Wind Load Testing

+5.1.1 Apparatus

+The description of the apparatus is general in nature.
+Any equipment capable of performing the test procedure within ±5% of measured load shall be acceptable.
+Calibration of test apparatus load gauge shall be verified annually by an independent third party.
 A schematic drawing of this apparatus is shown in Figures 2 and 3.
-The test apparatus shall be constructed so that the performance of individual components are unaffected by edge or end constraints on the test sample, which are not components of the installed Gutter System.
+The test apparatus shall be constructed so that the performance of individual components are unaffected by edge or end constraints on the test sample, which are not components of the installed gutter system.